-The written notice you received (Notice of Medicare Non-Coverage) tells you how to reach this organization.
-(Or find the name, address, and phone number of the Quality Improvement Organization for your state in Chapter 2.
+- The written notice you received (Notice of Medicare Non-Coverage) tells you how to reach this organization.
+(Or find the name, address, and phone number of the Quality Improvement Organization for your state in Chapter 2. - If you miss the deadline, and you wish to file an appeal, you still have appeal rights.
+Contact your Quality Improvement Organization.